For Patients – Frequently Asked Questions

 They are all professionally trained people who treat those with ophthalmic problems.

-Ophthalmologists are medically trained doctors who have undertaken further specialist training and study in matters relating to the human eye.
-They examine, diagnose and treat diseases and injuries of the eye.
-They can prescribe a wide range of medicines, perform eye surgery and typically work in the Hospital Eye Service.
+Ophthalmologists are medically trained doctors who have undertaken further specialist training in matters relating to the human eye.
+They examine, diagnose and treat diseases and injuries of the eye and the surrounding areas like the socket and eyelids.
+They can prescribe a wide range of medicines, may perform eye surgery and typically work in the hospital eye service.

-Orthoptists diagnose and treat defects of vision and abnormalities of eye movement.
+Orthoptists diagnose and treat defects of vision and abnormalities of eye movement, including vision problems in children.
 They are usually part of a hospital care team looking after people with eye problems especially those related to binocular vision, amblyopia (lazy eye) and strabismus (squint).
-For further information visit the British Orthoptist Society website.
+See the British and Irish Orthoptist Society website.

 Optometrists examine eyes, give advice on visual problems and prescribe and fit glasses or contact lenses.
-They are usually employed in the high street but may also work in the Hospital Eye Service.
-For further information visit the College of Optometrists website.
+They are usually employed in the high street but may also work with or in the hospital eye service.
+See the College of Optometrists website.

 What is the purpose of The Royal College of Ophthalmologists?

-The General Medical Council (GMC) holds the medical register which lists all doctors (including ophthalmologists) who are qualified to practice in the UK.
-The GMC also holds the specialist register which gives details of a doctors’ specialist training.
-Ophthalmologists must be included on the specialist register before they can be considered for an NHS Consultants post.
+The General Medical Council (GMC) is the regulatory body for doctors and holds the medical register which lists all doctors (including ophthalmologists) who are qualified to practice in the UK.
+The GMC also holds the specialist register which gives details of a doctor’s specialist training.
+Ophthalmologists must be included on the specialist register before they can be considered for an NHS consultant post.
+All doctors must undergo an annual appraisal, overseen by their Responsible Office (a senior doctor, often the Medical Director of their hospital or clinic), assessing their fitness to practice and ensuring they are up to date with training and can demonstrate good practice and outcomes of their care.
+Every 5 years this evidence is used to support their GMC revalidation to obtain a license to continue practicing.
+The regulator for optometrists is the General Optical Council (GOC), for orthoptists the Health and Care Professions Council and for nurses by the General Nursing Council.

 Can I check that an ophthalmologist is a registered with the General Medical Council?